Active nematics on flat surfaces: from droplet motility and scission to active wetting: Theory and methods

 For the parameters given in the Appendix $\ell_\phi\approx 1.26$ setting the equilibrium interfacial width of the concentration field, $\sqrt{2}\ell_\phi \approx 1.78$.
 We note that both correlation lengths and interfacial widths are similar and larger than the lattice spacing ($\Delta x =1$).

-In the SM we compare the orientational order parameter $S$ and the concentration $\phi$ profiles of active nematics droplets obtained numerically using the hydrodynamic equations, with the approximate analytical expressions for the flat passive interfaces discussed above and find excellent agreement at low activities for large droplets (see the SM for the details and Figs.~S1 and~S2 for the numerical and analytic profiles).
+In the Appendix we compare the orientational order parameter $S$ and the concentration $\phi$ profiles of active nematics droplets obtained numerically using the hydrodynamic equations, with the approximate analytical expressions for the flat passive interfaces discussed above and find excellent agreement at low activities for large droplets (see the Appendix for the details and Figs.~\ref{s-phi-profile-fig} and~\ref{teo-an-fig} for the numerical and analytic profiles).